mirage/ocaml-rpc/README.md

-`rpc-light` is a small libraries to deal with RPCs in ocaml.
+`ocaml-rpc` is a libraries to deal with RPCs in ocaml.

 # RPC types